efrecon/gh-runner-krunvm/CONTRIBUTING.md

 script inside the microVM, a file with the same name (and location) as the token file, but the extension `.brk` (break) is created with the content of the secret.
-Once a microVM has ended, the `runner.sh` loop script will detect if the `.brk` file exists and contain the secret.
+Once a microVM has ended, the `runner.sh` loop script will detect if the `.brk` file exists and contains the secret.
 If it does, it will abort the loop -- instead of creating yet another runner.
 Using a random secret is for security and to avoid that workflows are able to actually force end the runner loop.
 Since the value of the secret is passed through the `.env` file that is automatically removed as soon as the microVM has booted is running the `runner.sh` script, workflows are not able to break the external loop: they are able to create files in the `/_environment` directory, but they cannot know the value of the secret to put into the file to force the exiting handshake.

+The same type of handshaking happens when the main runner loop is terminating, for example after the life-time period provided with the command-line option `-k`.
+In that case, a file containing the secret and ending with the `.trm` extension is created in what the VM sees as the `/_environment` directory.
+When such a file is present, the main `runner.sh` script inside the VM will kill the GitHub runner process and unregister it.

 ## Changes to the Installation Scripts